sil3nce1/CMemory/README.md

 # CMemory
-A library for patching memory, finding memory addresses by patterns, etc.
+A C++ library for patching memory, finding memory addresses by patterns, etc.